Jordan-Morales/Compendium/README.md

 - User is able to create, edit, or delete a character or monster sheet.

 ## Technology Used
+- NERDS Stack
 - React
-- PHP
-- SQL
+- PostgreSQL
-- HTML+CSS(Materialize CSS frameworks)
+- HTML + CSS (Materialize CSS frameworks)

 ## React Flow